-With its student-centered philosophy and intensive education plans, Crystal, Minnesota-based Lionsgate Academy offers a great program for students with high functioning autism.
+With its student-centered philosophy and intensive education plans, Minnetonka, Minnesota-based Lionsgate Academy offers a great program for students with high functioning autism.
 Each child's IEP (Individualized Education Plan) and PLP (Personalized Learning Plan) include viable steps towards gaining a solid education paired with real life skills for use after graduation.
-This program serves kids in grades seven through twelve.
+There is also a program for twice-exceptional kids.
+This charter school serves children in grades seven through twelve.

 The Victory Center

-In addition to outreach services for families with autistic children, The Victory Center provides intensive, one-on-one academic instruction to children from three to fifteen years old.
+In addition to outreach services for families with children with ASD, The Victory Center provides intensive, one-on-one academic instruction to children from three to fifteen years old.
 The curriculum also incorporates ABA as well as small group-based activities to build social and communication skills.

 Camphill Special School